 Certain students - some with disabilities and some classified as emergent bilingual students - may be eligible for exemptions, accommodations, or deferred testing.

+STAAR Alternate 2 is available for eligible students receiving special education services who meet certain state-established criteria as determined by the student's ARD committee.

+An admission, review, and dismissal (ARD) committee for a student in grades 9-12 receiving special education services will determine whether successful performance on the EOC assessments will be required for graduation within the parameters identified in state rules and the student's personal graduation plan (PGP).
+[See Graduation (Secondary Grade Levels Only).]
+STAAR Spanish is available for eligible students for whom a Spanish version of STAAR is the most appropriate measure of their academic progress.

 For more information, see the principal, school counselor, or special education director.

-STAAR Alternate 2 is available for eligible students receiving special education services who meet certain criteria established by the state as determined by the student's ARD committee.

-An admission, review, and dismissal (ARD) committee for a student receiving special education services will determine whether successful performance on the EOC assessments will be required for graduation within the parameters identified in state rules and the student's personal graduation plan (PGP).
-[See Graduation.]

-STAAR Spanish is available for eligible students for whom a Spanish version of STAAR is the most appropriate measure of their academic progress.

-For more information, see the principal, school counselor, or special education director

-Failure to Perform Satisfactorily on STAAR or EOC
+Failure to Perform Satisfactorily on a STAAR or EOC Assessment

-If a student does not perform satisfactorily on a required state assessment in any subject, the district will provide accelerated instruction for the student in the subsequent school year by:
+If a student does not perform satisfactorily on a required state assessment in any subject, the district will provide accelerated instruction for the student in the next school year through one of the following:

-- Assigning the student to a teacher who is certified as a master, exemplary, or recognized teacher if one is available in the grade and subject matter of the state assessment on which the student did not perform satisfactorily, or - Providing supplemental instruction.
+- Assigning the student to a teacher who is certified as a master, exemplary, or recognized teacher (if availability and class sizes allow) in the grade and subject matter of the state assessment on which the student did not perform satis(factorily - Providing supplemental instruction